Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse4_distributed.md

 The pseudo-inverse is not only a clever mathematical way of computing a new matrix that, when multiplied with the original in the correct order, gives back the identity matrix.
 It happens to be a solution to the undertermined linear system of equations that yields the minimum norm.

-This can be proved as follows (note that we start assuming that we have the solution that yields the minimum norm):
+The proof for this can be derived by starting with a particilar solution; subsequenbtly we show that there is no other solution which has a norm that is smaller than that one.

 We know that there are many possible solutions for the equation `y = L*s`.
 Let us use a capital `S` from now on to facilitate formatting; we will use `Sx` to indicate s<sub>x</sub> as `s` with the subscript `x`.
 If we just take two possible solutions, `Smn` and `Sx`, where `Smn` happens to be `L'*(L*L')^-1 * y` and `Sx` being a random other solution, we know that both `L*Smn` and `L*Sx` yield `y`.
 Thus, `L*Smn = L*Sx`, or equivalently `L*(Smn-Sx) = 0`.

 Remember from section 2.2 that the norm of the solution can be computed from `s'*s`.
-This latter equation computes for each of the sources the square of the amplitude, and sums across sources (to get the norm, we have to take the square root of the result, but let’s not do this for now, and look at the squared norm).
-Likewise, we can do `(Sx-Smn)'*Smn`, where we compute for each of the sources the product between the amplitude modelled in Smn and the amplitude difference between s and Smn, and sum this across sources.
+This latter equation computes for each of the sources the square of the amplitude, and sums across sources.
+To actually get the norm, we would also have to take the square root of the result, but let’s not do this for now, and look at the squared norm.
+Likewise, we can do `(Sx-Smn)'*Smn`, where we compute for each of the sources the product between the amplitude modelled in `Smn` and the amplitude difference between `s` and `Smn`, and sum this across sources.
 Substituting `L'*(L*L')^-1 * y` for the second `Smn` in the equation, we get:

       (Sx-Smn)' * Smn                  =
       (Sx-Smn)' * L'   * (L*L')^-1 * y =